Marvinmw/consistency_checker/README.md

-## Introduction
+# Introduction

-- We collect eight DeFi projects that is inlcuded in the folder `repo_check`
+- This repository contains a collection of eight DeFi projects found within the `repo_check` folder.
-- Each .ipynb file is a checker fo earch DeFi project.
+- Each project is accompanied by a respective .ipynb file, serving as a project-specific checker.
-- You need interact with ChatGPT and get the output as the next stage's input.
+- Interaction with ChatGPT is necessary to use the output as input for the next stage.
-- You can find the reports, in each DeFi folder, with name `revenue_**.md`.
+- Reports for each DeFi project can be found in their respective folders, labeled as `revenue_**.md`.
-- We also report the hidden fees not presented in the whitepaper.
+- These reports include the disclosure of hidden fees that may not be presented within the project's whitepaper.

-## Dependency
+While this tool currently faces some limitations in terms of accuracy, it has demonstrated the potential value of AIGC in evaluating the consistency between a project's whitepaper and its actual implementation.

-Our tool use tree-sitter to parse the souce code without compiling.
+# Dependencies

-- you should install `tree-sitter-solidity`
+Our tool utilizes tree-sitter to parse source code without requiring compilation.
+As a dependency, you will need to install `tree-sitter-solidity`.